nagasudhirpulla/taming_python/blog/skills/oauth_authorize_code_flow.md

 - Client application can access user information using id_token and call other APIs on behalf of the user using access_token
 - Client application can authenticate and login the user with the details present in the id_token (like username, email etc)

-## Client credentials flow demo with Keycloak
+## Authorization code flow demo with Keycloak